Medically reviewed by Amy Gorin, MS, RDN

 A systematic review of randomized controlled trials in PLOS One suggests that healthy fats like the ones in walnuts, grapeseed oil, and avocado may offer many health benefits.

-Study authors looked at 102 clinical trials, finding that people who substitute some of the carbs and saturated fat in their diet for polyunsaturated fats may get heart-healthy benefits and better control of their blood sugar levels—including HbA1c, a three-month average of blood sugar levels.
+In the review study, authors looked at 102 clinical trials.
+They found hat people who substitute some of the carbs and saturated fat in their diet for polyunsaturated fats may get heart-healthy benefits and better control of their blood sugar levels—including HbA1c, a three-month average of blood sugar levels.

 The researchers suggest eating more vegetable oils, nuts, fish, and avocado—and less butter, meat, bread, baked goods, and sugar.
 Here are some easy and delicious food swaps to get you started: